ABS CNC Machining

 At Jiangzhi, we specialize in CNC machining ABS parts with tight tolerances and consistent quality.
 Whether you need a prototype or low-volume production, we turn your designs into reliable components.
-With deep experience in ABS machining, we handle complex shapes and fine details efficiently.
-From material selection to final finishing, we provide a complete, tailored solution.
+With extensive experience in ABS machining, we efficiently produce complex geometries and fine details while maintaining tight tolerances and repeatable quality.

 Tolerances ±0.01mm